Beginners Guide on How To Convert a Regular Bike to an eBike

 Your Bicycle Considerations

-One of the things to consider is whether your bicycle is suitable for the particular conversion you have in mind and how and where you attach the electrical components.
+One of the most important things to consider is whether your bicycle is suitable for the particular conversion you have in mind and how and where you attach the electrical components.

 Depending on the physical size and form factor of the battery it can be placed behind or in front of the seat tube, on the down tube or the crossbar.
 You can also place it on a rear-rack and even in front of the handlebars.